jtylek/EpesiCRM/README.md

 <a href="epe.si">EPESI</a>
 =

 <b>EPESI BIM</b> (Business Information Manager) is a fully functional web CRM/ERP application to store, organize, access and share business records.
-It allows you managing your data precisely, flexibly and easily, simplifying internal communication and making work-flow more efficient.
+Manage your data precisely, flexibly and easily, simplifying internal communication and making work-flow more efficient.

 <b>Setting up EPESI Web Application Server</b>
 - More information on how to get started can be found here: http://epe.si/download/